XimeraProject/ximeraFirstSteps/README.md

 ## Start VSCode and Docker

-If VSCode is not running, start it
+Start VSCode if not yet running.
-* on Linux/MacOS with `code .`,
+* on Linux/MacOS with `code .`, in a folder of your choice (eg `~/git`)
-* but on Windows please use a Powershell window this very first time and
+* on Windows please use a Powershell window this very first time and
 ```console
 wsl bash -c "code ~/git"
 ```